ainvaltin/httpsrv/README.md

 panic and carries on but some argue that in case of unhandled panic service should always die and new instance started...
 - Drop the `LogError` parameter and use "wrapping multiple errors" instead (support coming with Go 1.20).
+- `ListenForQuitSignal` and `WaitWithTimeout` should probably live in a separate package as these functions are not httpsrv specific but general "errgroup pattern" helpers.